 Following the microneedling procedure, the skin will look sunburned and feel tender.
 However, this is typically resolved within 4-5 days.
 During this time, the skin should be cleansed with a gentle cleanser, hydrated, and protected from sun exposure.

 Which Cosmetic Procedure is Better?

-The best cosmetic procedure for your skin is the one that satisfies your needs and cosmetic desires.
+If you’re unsure whether microneedling or chemical peels is better for you, it’s important to remember that the best cosmetic procedure for your skin is the one that satisfies your needs and cosmetic desires.
 The average chemical peel treats mostly superficial skin conditions without dramatic results, although deeper peels utilizing harsher chemicals can provide more pronounced outcomes.

 In comparison, microneedling is a more aggressive, yet controlled cosmetic procedure that can provide more dramatic results for scars, wrinkles, fine lines, and large pores compared to the average chemical peel and with less downtime and risk of adverse outcomes compared to deep chemical peels.
 Moderate to deep chemical peels have a multiple-week recovery, while microneedling has a 4 to 5 day turnaround.
 The cost for these cosmetic procedures is comparable.

 If you’re looking for a cosmetic treatment that can result in more visible treatment outcomes with a quicker recovery time, microneedling may be the right cosmetic procedure for you.
 For an expert consultation with a board certified cosmetic dermatologist about which cosmetic treatment is better for your skin, call Wall Street Dermatology today at 212-931-0538.